monika-kh/Accuknox_Task/Readme.md

 ### Using Docker

-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/monika-kh/Accuknox_Task.git`
-2. Navigate to the project directory: `cd Accuknox`
+2. Navigate to the project directory: `cd Accuknox_Task`
 3. Build the Docker image: `docker-compose build`
 4. Start the Docker containers: `docker-compose up`
 5. The application should now be running and accessible at `http://localhost:8000`